Code-Institute-Submissions/bens6477-exploring-unseen-blog_DecResub/README.md

     * [Cloning Repository](#cloning-repository)
 1. [Credits](#credits)

 ## Planning

+### Agile Approach
+This project was implemented using an Agile approach to take advantage of the iterative and incremental development.

+A key advantage of this approach was the iterative and incremental development, which created a highly adaptable and efficient work schedule.
+Tasks were completed in stages to fulfil user stories, which incrementally improved the functionality of the website.
+The project was split into two-day iterations, to review progress and adjust the work schedule accordingly.

+Jira was used to organise the project tasks and timeline.
+A kanban board was used to move user stories across To Do, In Progress and Done columns according to their status.

+The project board can be viewed [here](https://bens6477.atlassian.net/jira/software/projects/EUB/boards/1).

+Epics were refined into User Stories and further split into specific Tasks to complete.

 ### Target Audience
 * Users who wish to explore new places and attractions.
 * Users who are looking to engage in an interactive community of travelers.
 * Users who are looking share their traveling highlights favourite places.

 ### User Stories
 As a user, I want: